What to Do Algarve District (2026): The Complete Guide

 • Trekking: For serious hikers, the Vía Algarviana is a long-distance trail (300km) that starts in this eastern region and crosses the entire Algarve through the inland mountains (Serra).

-Sagres & Cabo de São Vicente: dramatic cliffs and “end of the world” energy
+Sagres & Cabo de São Vicente: Dramatic cliffs and “end of the world” energy

 For raw, wind-swept scenery, go west.
 Cabo de São Vicente is Europe’s south-western edge, with dramatic cliffs and lighthouse views—best at sunset when the landscape feels almost mythic.